sebivenlo/microservices-eventbus/_tutorials/01-microservices.md

 - Increases complexity
 - Testing is more complex
 - Changes across multiple services are complex and need to be planned carefully
-- Depolyment is more complex, since you need to loadbalance the services or create an gateway through which the services are accesed
+- Deployment is more complex, since you need to load balance the services or create an gateway through which the services are accessed
 - Service discovery needs to solved, so each service knows where to reach the others

 # Next up: case study